AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_ios.md

    You can see yourself on the local view.

-4. Ask a friend to join the video call with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicLive/index.html).
+4. Ask a friend to join the live stream with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicLive/index.html).
 Your friend needs to enter the same App ID and channel name.

    If your friend joins as a host, you should be able to see and hear each other; if as an audience member, you should only be able to see yourself while your friend can see and hear you.